SPC120/university/applied-developer-course/lab4-oracleapex-and-adw/apex-adw.md

 ![](images/image26.png " ")

-15. These are two sample application pages created for you.
-Let's click Application 100 and create a page to upload our sample documents to our Patients Documents Table!
+15. These are two sample pages created for you that show the **Health Care Facility** table.
+Let's click Application 100 and create a page to upload our sample documents to our **Patients Documents** Table

 ![](images/image27.png " ")